Bring your goggles to spot the small native fish that live in the clear pools.

 During World War II, Berry Springs was part of a rest and recreation camp set up by the armed forces for the 100,000 personnel based in the area.
 A number of huts and weirs were built at Berry Springs during this time, and you can still see the remains around the main pool.

-57 kilometres south-west of Darwin, Cox Peninsula Road, Berry Springs, Northern Territory, 0837, Australia
+Cox Peninsula Road, Cox Peninsula Road, Berry Springs, Northern Territory, 0838, Australia

 Your details have been successfully submitted.